 - Researchers age 25 and over without any significant driving violations are eligible to drive the Toolik science trucks.
 Any passenger that is uncomfortable or ineligible to share driving responsibilities should notify Toolik Logistics when making their reservation.
 If a truck is without any eligible, experienced, or willing drivers, efforts will be made to arrange for one.
-All drivers will need to complete a release of driving record form (Driving Record Form), supply a copy of their driver's license, and receive a driving orientation.
+All drivers will need to complete a Vehicle Use Agreement and a Releace of Liability and Indemnity form, supply a copy of their driver's license, and receive a driving orientation.
 This will be done the morning of the trip.

 - Passengers are advised to pack ample food and drink for the drive. *Stops in public places are not permitted in 2021 due to COVID-19 restrictions* There are limited food options along the route, and not all groups choose to stop for meals.
 Prior to departure from Fairbanks ,those in the truck may agree on stopping at a local grocery store to obtain snacks for the drive north and any last minute items.

 - Cargo space in cabs of the trucks is extremely limited and luggage will need to ride in the topper (garbage bags are provided to protect luggage from dust).
 Space will be provided for two personal bags for each passenger.